himanshuchitoria/Himanshu_22BCE10118_Assignment1/readme.md

 ## Project Overview

-The Autonomous QA Agent is an intelligent system designed to automate the generation of software quality assurance artifacts by creating test cases and UI automation scripts fully grounded in project documentation.
+The Autonomous QA Agent is a smart system that is aimed at automating the process of producing software quality assurance artifacts by developing both test cases and UI automation scripts based on the project documentation completely.

-It ingests multiple support documents — including product specs, UI/UX guidelines, and API contracts — alongside a single-page checkout HTML file representing the target web application's UI.
+It swallows a set of supporting documents (such as product specifications, user interface/user experience documentation, and API specifications) and a one-page checkout HTML page that is a representation of the user interface of the target web application.

-Using text chunking, semantic embeddings, and vector search, the system creates a knowledge base that feeds context-aware queries to Google’s Gemini Large Language Model.
-The LLM generates detailed, accurate test cases and Python Selenium scripts that strictly adhere to the uploaded material, eliminating hallucination.
+It works with semantic embeddings, vector search and text chunking to build a knowledge base through which the system feeds context-aware queries to the Gemini Large Language Model of Google.
+The LLM produces precise and detailed test cases and Python Selenium scripts that are strictly followed by the uploaded content and will do away with the hallucination.

-The backend uses FastAPI for efficient asynchronous APIs, while an optional Streamlit frontend provides a user-friendly interface for uploads, test case generation, and script viewing.
+The backend is based on FastAPI to provide efficient asynchronous APIs, and optionally includes a Streamlit frontend to allow users an easy interface to uploads, generate test cases and view scripts.

 ---

 ## Key Features

-- Supports various document formats including markdown, text, JSON, and PDF.
+- It supports several document types such as markdown, text, JSON and PDF.
-- Processes checkout HTML for precise Selenium selector extraction.
+- Extracts HTML and uses Selenium selectors to extract accurate Selenium selectors.
-- Builds a vector store knowledge base for semantic retrieval.
+- Constructs a semantic retrieval store of knowledge in a vector form.
-- Accepts natural language queries to generate JSON-structured test cases.
+- Takes natural language inputs to create the test cases in the form of a JSON.
-- Converts test cases into runnable, well-structured Python Selenium scripts.
+- Transfigures test cases into Python Selenium scripts, which are well-structured and runnable.
-- Integrates Google Gemini LLM via the official `google-genai` Python client.
+- Gathers Google Gemini LLM using the official python client, calledgoogle-genai.
-- Employs robust logging and error handling with asynchronous FastAPI.
+- Uses strong logging and error processing using asynchronous FastAPI.
-- Provides a Streamlit-based front end for simplified user interaction.
+- has a front end based on Streamlit to allow easier user interaction.

 ---